-The playing surface for Brandub is a circle.
+We enjoyed playing games with De Paor architects to create the Brandub playing surface, the surface of which is a circle.
 This reinforces the island nature of the game (versus the linear-army nature of chess).

 This circle of felt is hand made in Dublin from pure, un-dyed wool.